nopainnogain7485/Adminer-mini-project/README.md

 WHAT IS THIS PROJECT

-Sayem's mini project WHAT THE PROJECT DOES!
+WHAT THE PROJECT DOES!
 This is a application inteded to be used by a cafe.
 This product is inteded to be used in-house and is not meant to be for general use by the public, hence the functioality and what it displays is tailored to fit this criteria.
 In the app you have the ability to create/ammend/delete products, orders, and couriers.
 All the information is stored onto a MYSQL database.

 HOW TO RUN THE PROJECT: